-The National Institute of American History and Democracy began in academic year 2001-2002 as a partnership between the College of William and Mary and the Colonial Williamsburg Foundation.
-The intial start-up grant came from two Congressional awards.
-The purpose of the institute is to provide interdisciplinary programs that instruct students in early American history, material culture, museum studies, and public history.
+The National Institute of American History & Democracy (NIAHD) first taught classes in the Spring of 2002 as a partnership between William & Mary and the Colonial Williamsburg Foundation, with an initial start-up support from two Congressional awards.
+NIAHD uses an interdisciplinary approach to teach students about American history, material culture, and public history.

 Since 2002, more than 2,100 rising high school juniors, seniors, and college freshmen have attended the Pre-College Program in American History.
 Pre-College students come from across the United States, Europe, South America, the Caribbean, and Asia to learn about history where it happened.
 Students earn transferable college credit for their work in the 3-week course.

 Also, in 2002, NIAHD began the Program in Material Culture & Public History and each NIAHD class is open to all William & Mary students.
 The certificate program includes courses in Public History, an Internship, a Field School, and 4 additional classes that focus on aspects of American History.
 Interested W&M students may enroll at any time during the academic year.